Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm

-In this section, we investigate the performance of tree QAOA in the large $d$ limit with fixed $p$.
-We focus on the case $p=1$ explicitly, but expect a similar behavior for $p>1$.
+In this section, we investigate the performance of tree QAOA in the large $d$ limit with fixed $p=1$.
 From the previous section, we can easily reduce the expectation values to $p=1$, this gives

 where the two terms correspond to the two summations in Eq.~\eqref{eq:ZZ_third}, more precisely the cases where $t_a=t_b=1$ and $t_a=1$,$t_b=0$).
 The local term becomes